samayunPathan/Backend-w3-Assignment-React-Node/README.md

 ## Features

 - Use Node Express js for server creation
-- Use a configuration JSON file for credentials, such as DB access.
+- Use a configuration JSON file for credentials, such as DB access and for security.
 - Handle status code property with property response/error message (200 for success, 404 for not found, etc.)
 - PostgreSQL Database

 ## Technologies Used